apivich-h/apivich-h.github.io/pages/others/interesting.md

 - <a href="https://www.youtube.com/user/standupmaths">Stand-up Maths (aka Matt Parker)</a>, a maths educator
 - <a href="https://www.youtube.com/channel/UCGYYNGmyhZ_kwBF_lqqXdAQ">Tifo Football</a>, a football-related channel who has a very unique way of presenting their data
 - <a href="https://www.youtube.com/user/enyay">Tom Scott</a>, a YouTuber who does a bit of everything (from videos on Things You Might Not Know to him and his friends doing funny panel shows based on Wikipedia articles)
+- <a href="https://www.youtube.com/channel/UCcf4LQogGFtYzPhq05uHE4g">udiprod</a>, a Youtube who does nice animations on physics and computer science
 - <a href="https://www.youtube.com/channel/UCfMJ2MchTSW2kWaT0kK94Yw">William Osman</a>, an engineer who also makes cool things online

 ## Subreddits